Prevailing against Adversarial Noncentral Disturbances: Exact Recovery of Linear Systems with the $l_1$-norm Estimator: Main Results

 \subsection{Exact Recovery under Sign-restricted Disturbances}

 In this subsection, we will demonstrate that the exact recovery is achieved under the condition that each disturbance has equal chance of being positive or negative.
-The structure of the disturbance $w_t$ consists of $\alpha_t$ and $\beta_t$, where $\alpha_t$ is a sub-Gaussian vector symmetric around zero and $\beta_t>0$ is an amplifying factor.
+The structure of the disturbance $w_t$ consists of $\alpha_t$ and $\beta_t$, where $\alpha_t$ is a sub-Gaussian vector symmetric around zero and $\beta_t>0$ is a scaling factor.
 The formal assumption is given below.

 \begin{assumption}[Sign-restricted disturbances] Given the filtration $\mathcal{F}_t = \{x_0, w_0, \dots, w_{t-1}\}$, a disturbance $w_t \in \mathbb{R}^d$ at the attack times is formulated as

 where $\alpha_t = [\alpha_t^1, \dots, \alpha_t^d]^T$ and $\beta_t =[\beta_t^1, \dots, \beta_t^d]^T $ satisfy the following conditions: \begin{itemize} \item $\alpha_t$ is a sub-Gaussian vector variable (see Definition \ref{subgvec}) symmetric around zero conditioned on $\mathcal{F}_t$, meaning that for all $i=1,\dots, d$, we have